aws-amplify/docs/js/pubsub.md

 Select the **Resources** tab and tap on `AuthRole` **Physical ID**.
 The IAM console will be opened in a new tab.
 Once there, tap on the button **Attach Policies**, then search `AWSIoTDataAccess` and `AWSIoTConfigAccess`, select them and tap on **Attach policy**.

-Failing to grant IoT related permissions to the Cognito Authenticated Role will result in errors similar to the following in your browser console
-> errorCode: 8, errorMessage: AMQJS0008I Socket closed.
+> Failing to grant IoT related permissions to the Cognito Authenticated Role will result in errors similar to the following in your browser console: `errorCode: 8, errorMessage: AMQJS0008I Socket closed.`

 ### Third Party MQTT Providers